Everyone can benefit from a career portfolio whether your industry requires you to keep one or not.

-Work samples you might keep in your portfolio include: reports, spreadsheets, slide presentations, results of team projects – whatever best highlights your role and skill set.
+A portfolio is a sampling of your work.
+Samples might include reports, spreadsheets, slide presentations, results of team projects--whatever best highlights your role and skill set.

 Example of success: an email where someone recognizes your efforts, thanks you for the completion of an assignment, or acknowledges your strong team contribution.